azuredevops619/microsoft-data-engineering-ilt-deploy/setup/04/README.md

         + FullyQualifiedErrorId : NullArray
     ```

-### Task 4: Pause SQL pool
+### Task 4: Scale down & Pause SQL pool

 > **Note:**
->
+> We created a powerful(x5) warehouse to reduce data ingestion time in the step above.
+Now we will scale the warehouse down to reduce cost.
-> If you are **not** planning on using the Synapse workspace environment right away, follow the steps in this task to pause the SQL pool.
+> Also if you are **not** planning on using the Synapse workspace environment right away, follow the steps in this task to pause the SQL pool.
 Otherwise, you will incur potentially significant cost.

 1. Navigate to the resource group into which you deployed this environment.